Kezzryn/Advent-of-Code/2015/README.md

 Day 10 - Elves Look, Elves Say
 - This is a look and say problem.
 - String parsing with some range work with .Except()

+Day 11 - Corporate Policy
+- Straight forward password testing.
+- We borrow from the 2022 Day 25 puzzle for a tool to incrment the password while searching for a valid one.

+Day 12 - JSAbacusFramework.io
+- JSON parsing.

+Day 13 -  Knights of the Dinner Table

+Day 14 - Reindeer Olympics

+Day 15 - Science for Hungry People

+Day 16  Aunt Sue

+Day 17 - No Such Thing as Too Much

+Day 18 - Like a GIF For Your Yard -

+Day 19 - Medicine for Rudolph

+Day 20 - Infinite Elves and Infinite Houses

+Day 21 - RPG Simulator 20XX

+Day 22 - Wizard Simulator 20XX

+Day 23 - Opening the Turing Lock

+Day 24 - It Hangs in the Balance

+Day 25 - Let It Snow